allemandi/drag-and-preach/README.md

 - **Dark/Light Mode**: Toggle between themes for comfortable use.
 - **Local Storage**: Automatically saves your progress.

+## 💡 Acknowledgments
+This project was developed with the help of AI tools (e.g., GitHub Copilot, Cursor, v0) for code suggestions, debugging, and optimizations.

 ## Installation

 1. Clone the repository: